 It’s fairly common for those on GAHT/HRT to take breaks from taking their hormones or stopping altogether due to insurance or financial hardships, having trouble finding providers, concerns, or side effects.
 We recommend you reach out to your healthcare provider for guidance before pausing or stopping hormone therapy.

 With that said, if you’ve already consulted your FOLX clinician or healthcare provider, you can expect some changes if you pause or stop testosterone.
 Though we acknowledge all bodies respond differently to short-term hormonal changes, some changes to look for can include the return of menstruation/bleeding, changes in mood and energy, muscle loss, and fat redistribution.
 The coarseness of your body and facial hair might change as well.
 You can also consider changing your route and dosage of testosterone if the one you are on isn’t working for you.
 If you’d like to do so, please reach out to your healthcare provider.

-For those interested in signing up for testosterone GAHRT with FOLX, the process begins here.
-For existing FOLX members with testosterone-related questions, don't hesitate to schedule time with your clinician.
-For non-members with more curiosity, read up on testosterone here; you can also reach us directly at firstname.lastname@example.org.
+For those interested in signing up for testosterone GAHT with FOLX, the process begins here.
+For existing FOLX members with testosterone-related questions, don't hesitate to message or schedule time with your clinician.
+For other support you can also reach us directly at support.folxhealth.com.